hatari/hatari/tests/autostart/readme.txt

 *emulated* time), and the boot itself will always take some of that, so waiting quite that long isn't necessary.

-Try first with 4_SECS.PRG (4s wait), and if it fixes the issue, you could also try whether 2_SECS.PRG (2s wait) is enough for that.
+Provided AUTO-folder program searches for "\AUTO\??_SLEEP.PRG", and sleeps number of seconds specified (as "??") in the program name.
+Try first with "4s_sleep.prg", and if it fixes the issue, you could also try whether renaming it "2s_sleep.prg" is enough.

 Note: you can use "--fast-forward on" option on boot, as it doesn't impact emulated Atari time.